 Dean for Welfare – Sophie Duncan (dean.welfare@magd.ox.ac.uk)

-Senior Dean – Simon Horobin (senior.dean@magd.ox.ac.uk)
+Senior Dean – Chris Garland (senior.dean@magd.ox.ac.uk)

-Simon maintains oversight of Magdalen’s decanal system as a whole, and offers general advice to junior members on non-academic College and University matters.
+Chris maintains oversight of Magdalen’s decanal system as a whole, and offers general advice to junior members on non-academic College and University matters.
 He is also responsible for helping junior members who require financial assistance, working alongside the Welfare Dean to offer pastoral support and advice, and giving permission for parties and other large social gatherings.
-He holds regular Deans’ hours in the Deans’ office on Fridays 11:30am – 12:30pm from weeks 0 to 8 inclusive.
+He holds regular Deans’ hours in the Deans’ Office on Fridays 11:30am – 12:30pm from weeks 0 to 8 inclusive.
 No appointments are necessary.
 At other times he can be reached on senior.dean@magd.ox.ac.uk.

 The Sub-Deans – Calum Haggett, Justin Clarke, Mr Raghul Ravichandran and Ms Simple Rajrah (subdeans@magd.ox.ac.uk)

-Calum, Justin, Raghul and Simple are postgraduate students who are resident in college and are especially important in providing welfare support out of normal working hours, along with the porters.
-They are friendly faces around the college, so do get to know them.
+Calum, Justin, Raghul and Simple are postgraduate students who are resident in College and are especially important in providing welfare support out of normal working hours, along with the Porters.
+They are friendly faces around the College, so do get to know them.
 They are always happy to have a chat and are on duty on a rota basis from 5pm-8am Monday-Friday and at the weekends.

 Other sources of College welfare support:

-College Counsellor – Jane Enticott (counsellor@magd.ox.ac.uk
+College Counsellor – Jane Enticott (counsellor@magd.ox.ac.uk)

-Janeis a professionally qualified counsellor and is part of the University Counselling Service.
+Jane is a professionally qualified counsellor and is part of the University Counselling Service.
 Contact Jane by email to discuss:

-Laura and Andrew are the Tutors for Equality and Diversity and any student is very welcome to contact them with concerns about equality, diversity and inclusion at Magdalen.
+Jennie and Andrew are the Tutors for Equality and Diversity and any student is very welcome to contact them with concerns about equality, diversity and inclusion at Magdalen.
 They work with other members of the Welfare team in providing workshops, and other opportunities for learning and discussion.

-Dean of Divinity (Chaplain) – Andrew Bowyer (andrew.bowyer@magd.ox.ac.uk
+Dean of Divinity (Chaplain) – Andrew Bowyer (andrew.bowyer@magd.ox.ac.uk)

 Andrew is available as appropriate to all students irrespective of their beliefs.
 He can be called on for advice or help without appointment in his room in Cloisters IV:2.